-Her first book, "The Big Payoff: 8 Steps Couples Can Take to Make the Most of Their Money-and Live Richly Ever After," was a finalist for the Books for a Better Life Awards, honoring works that have "changed the lives of millions."
-She also was a contributing writer for "The Experts' Guide to Doing Things Faster.
+Her book, The Big Payoff: 8 Steps Couples Can Take to Make the Most of Their Money-and Live Richly Ever After, was a finalist for the Books for a Better Life Awards, honoring works that have "changed the lives of millions."
+She also was a contributing writer for The Experts' Guide to Doing Things Faster.

-Her personal finance expertise has been featured in numerous publications, including USA Weekend, The Wall Street Journal, The Washington Post, The Boston Globe, Self, Essence, Ebony and Time, where she had covered business, culture, social issues and health as a correspondent prior to joining CNBC.
+Her personal finance expertise has been featured in numerous publications, including USA Weekend, The Wall Street Journal, The Washington Post, The Boston Globe, Self, Essence, Ebony and TIME, where she had covered business, culture, social issues and health as a correspondent prior to joining CNBC.

 She is committed to improving financial literacy, particularly in underserved communities.
 She has been invited to the White House to speak about financial literacy and to moderate a public meeting of the President's Advisory Council on Financial Capability at the U.S. Treasury Department.
 She also speaks frequently at conferences and events for local and national organizations, colleges and universities about many facets of personal finance.